boeckMt/demo_angular_translation/README.md

 3. Define locales in the build configuration -> https://angular.io/guide/i18n#define-locales-in-the-build-configuration
 4. Use built-in data angular pipes DatePipe | CurrencyPipe | DecimalPipe | PercentPipe
 5. Mark templates for translations: [see app.component.html](src/app/app.component.html)
+6. Use `$localize` function for transaltions in typescript files
-6. Extract the source language file `ng extract-i18n --output-path=src/locale --ivy`
+7. Extract the source language file `ng extract-i18n --output-path=src/locale --ivy`

-7. USE XLIFF to manage transaltions https://marketplace.visualstudio.com/items?itemName=rvanbekkum.xliff-sync
+8. USE XLIFF to manage transaltions https://marketplace.visualstudio.com/items?itemName=rvanbekkum.xliff-sync
 - 1. XLIFF: Create New Target File(s) (add file e.g. de-DE)
 - 2. XLIFF: Synchronize to Single File (when the file e.g. messages.de-DE.xlf is open )

-8. Serve localized `ng serve --configuration=de` //configuration is set in the angular.json from stepp 2
+9. Serve localized `ng serve --configuration=de` //configuration is set in the angular.json from stepp 2

-9. Build distributable files for each locale
+10. Build distributable files for each locale
 (The build process replaces the original text with translated text, and sets the LOCALE_ID token for each distributable copy of the app.
 It also loads and registers the locale data)
 ---